Before you go, why not get a free pest control quote...

-You might think that all scorpions are mostly the same, only varying in size and color, but that is far from true.
-Some families of scorpions are quite unique, including the unpleasant-looking family of whip scorpions.
-If you've been seeing these creatures around your home or property, check out the Bulwark guide on how to get rid of whip scorpions and everything you should know about them.
+You might think that all scorpions are mostly the same, only varying in size and color, but that is far from the truth.
+Some families of scorpions are unique, including the unpleasant-looking family of whip scorpions.
+If you’ve seen these creatures around your home or property, check out the Bulwark guide on how to get rid of whip scorpions and everything you should know about them.

-The label "whip scorpions" covers any scorpion that belongs to the family Thelyphonida.
-Sometimes they are also called vinegaroons, taken from vinegar, because they are able to spit a weak acid mist from their tail ends.
-The term whip scorpion is sometimes mistaken as the name of a singular species.
-In fact, there are many species that can be called whip scorpions, each with unique names and traits.
+The label “whip scorpions” covers any scorpion that belongs to the family Thelyphonida.
+Sometimes they are also called vinegaroons, taken from vinegar because they can spit a weak acid mist from their tail ends.
+The term whip scorpion is sometimes mistaken as the name of a single species.
+Many species can be called whip scorpions, each with unique names and traits.
 Like all scorpions, they are not insects but arachnids, which are eight-legged creatures that share their category with spiders, ticks, mites, and harvestmen.

-Whip scorpions are a useful term that distinguishes them from "true scorpions," a term for all scorpions that have the traditional appearance of broad claws and a segmented, barbed tail.
+Whip scorpions are distinguishable from “true scorpions”.
+All scorpions have the traditional appearance of large claws and a segmented, barbed tail.
 Like all scorpions, whip scorpions are predators and survive by catching prey with their pincers, usually smaller insects.
 While the idea of a whip-like tail may sound scary, their whip-like tails do not have a stinger and are not used aggressively.
 Their tails are sensory organs that alert them to nearby prey or threats.

 Like other scorpions, their large pedipalps serve as claws for grasping prey or for defense, although compared to other scorpion families, their claws are relatively small.
 Also, while true scorpions have a more continuous abdomen, whip scorpions tend to have two distinct body halves: the cephalothorax with the legs and the abdomen with the tail.

-While traditional scorpion species are often associated with deserts and other arid climates, whip scorpions tend to live in tropic and subtropic regions.
+While traditional scorpion species are often associated with deserts and other arid climates, whip scorpions tend to live in tropical and subtropical regions.
 One exception is the giant whip scorpion, Mastigoproctus giganteus, which is native to arid regions.
-They are least common in Australia.
-Europe, and Africa.
+They are the least common in Australia.
+Europe and Africa.

 Most whip scorpions prefer to burrow a home of their own in the ground.
-They will then hide in this burrow during the day, hunt at night, and drag their prey back to the burrow to consume it there.
+They will then hide in this burrow during the day, hunt at night, and drag their prey back to their burrow to consume it.
 Other species are less picky and might use an object or tight space in a human home as a burrow.

 If you see a whip scorpion, however, back away and do not try to kill them or remove them, as they can spray acid from their tail ends.
-This acid can only cause mild skin irritation or blistering, but it smells very unpleasant and may be difficult to remove from clothing.
+This acid can only cause mild skin irritation or blistering and smells very unpleasant and may be difficult to remove from clothing.

 The best way to keep whip scorpions out is to discourage them from entering your home.
 Keep any outdoor objects that could serve as insect habitats away from your home’s foundation, such as rocks or firewood piles.
 You should also ensure that your home’s walls, doors, and windows are sealed and secure to keep whip scorpions from wandering inside.
 Adding a concrete floor to basements or crawlspaces may also help if whip scorpions are burrowing in the dirt floor.